What is the ACT?

 |Section Time (minutes)||Questions||Question Time (seconds)|

-Despite the differences that test makers claimed, most aspects of the ACT and SAT almost identical including college policies.
+Despite the differences that test makers claimed, most aspects of the ACT and SAT are almost identical, including their acceptability among colleges.
 In the past, some colleges would only accept or would prefer either the SAT or the ACT but that is no longer the case.
 If a college requires a test, and many do not, the college will accept either the SAT or ACT.

 What does the ACT claim to measure?